|

 Avoid sugary drinks and high-calorie juices to keep your blood sugar in check during pregnancy.

 Yes.
-In fact, Eggs have a glycemic index of ZERO.
+In fact, eggs have a glycemic index of ZERO.
 Look at that!

 They’re packed with protein and healthy fats that help keep blood sugar levels stable and curb hunger.